International Business - Bachelor of Commerce

 Core and Major Requirements

 The Bachelor of Commerce program consists of 120 non-duplicative credits.
 The core program requirements include 57 credits, comprised of 39 business credits and 18 non-business credits.
 Each major includes 21-33 credits of specific coursework requirements.
 Refer to the Program of Study for each major for specific requirements.
-The International Management Major requires students to complete the Language Requirement focusing on one language.

 Declaration of Major and Minor

-Students have the option of completing a second major from existing majors in Commerce, or one or two minors, provided they can satisfy their requirements for Business, Non-Business, and Open electives with that same coursework.
+Students have the option of completing a second major from existing majors in Commerce, or one or two minors, provided they can satisfy their requirements for Business, Non-Business, and Open electives with that non-duplicate coursework.
 Minors are comprised of 15 senior-level credits and are not a graduation requirement.
 Only one minor from outside the School of Business is permitted.

 Depending on the courses or specializations in which a student chooses to enrol, meeting the requirements of a double major may require the completion of more than 120 credits.
 Further, students admitted into the Bachelor of Commerce via Block Transfer cannot complete a minor.